Birds and the Quiet

 Towards Sleep

 Today scientists are studying birds and other animals to find a comprehensive explanation behind the purpose of sleep.
-The recuring darkness remains one of life’s great mysteries, and maybe the lack of understanding could form a change of perspective.
+The recurring darkness remains one of life’s great mysteries, and maybe the lack of understanding could form a change of perspective.
 Watching the evening birds, one gets reminded, not why we sleep, but that we sleep.
 That sleep returns each night and that it carries an ending with it.
 In this sense, sleep is not only a physical need, but something deeply existential.
 It is a parenthesis unspun between what was and what will be, leaning towards tomorrow, but always in the shadow of what came before.
 Seen in this light, sleep could be an act of modesty, a resistance against a society, obsessed with desires for more.
 It could be a piece of furniture, not facilitating the act of doing but shaping the place of being.
 A sanctuary, reminding us of the time that we have already been given.
 Thankfulness arises from such places and so can calmness itself.
 As an evening in the forest, where the mind is no longer separated from the body, or distracted about thoughts of what lies ahead.
 When we are not supposed to do anything but let quietness emerge.